NekohimeMusou/ffle-sheet-fvtt/CONTRIBUTING.md

 # Contributing to the Project

+Please keep in mind our [Code of Conduct](https://github.com/NekohimeMusou/ffle-sheet-fvtt/blob/main/CODE_OF_CONDUCT.md).

 ## Installation

 If all you want to do is use the system in Foundry, the installation instructions in the README will work.
-If you're looking to contribute, such as by making a pull request, you can get intellisense, linting, and `i18n-ally` support by installing the dependencies.
+If you're looking to contribute or poke around, you can install the dev dependencies to get better intellisense, linting via `eslint` and `stylelint`, formatting via `prettier`, and support for VS Code's `i18n-ally` extension.

 1. Install node.js.
 The generally-recommended method is to use [nvm](https://github.com/nvm-sh/nvm); you can also download binaries from [nodejs.org](https://nodejs.org/), including a Windows installer if you prefer that method.